-We do not expect to generate positive cash flows from our consolidated operations for at least the next several years and then only if more significant TRC cell product sales commence.
-Until that time, we expect that our revenue sources will consist of only minor sales of our cell products such as TRCs and our dendritic cell kits to academic and commercial research centers, grant revenue and research funding, and potential licensing fees, or other financial support from potential future corporate collaborators.
+We do not expect to generate positive cash flows from our consolidated operations for at least the next several years and then only if more significant TRC-based cell product sales commence.
+Until that time, we expect that our revenue sources from our current activities will consist of only minor sales of our cell products, and dendritic cell and T-cell manufacturing supplies to our academic collaborators, grant revenue, research funding and potential licensing fees or other financial support from potential future corporate collaborators.